cleesmith/chrome_extensions/README.md

 1. Download and Extract the ZIP File

 • Download the ZIP File:
-- Visit your GitHub repository page at https://github.com/cleesmith/chrome_extensions.
+- Visit the GitHub repository page at https://github.com/cleesmith/chrome_extensions.
 - Click the green "Code" button.
-- Choose "Download ZIP".
-This will download the entire repository as a ZIP file.
+- Choose "Download ZIP" - this will download the entire repository as a ZIP file.

 • Extract the ZIP File:
 - Locate the downloaded ZIP file (typically in your Downloads folder).